FLAIR-THU/TrustworthyFederatedLearning/batch_level_label_inference/README.md

 ## 2. Prepare the training data

- Default data directory should be: `./data`
+ Default data directory should be in folder: `./data/` or `./dataset/`

 | DATASET  | SOURCE                                                       |
 | -------- | ------------------------------------------------------------ |